 All out of hours lone working staff should establish their own checking in and out system with either family, friends, or work colleagues.
-It is advised that lone workers provide a relative or friend with a telephone contact number to call if the lone worker fails to return home at the expected time.
+It is advised that lone workers provide a relative or friend with a telephone contact number (eg Line Manager's) to call if the lone worker fails to return home at the expected time.